Reach Out For Help: How to Find a Therapist

 Counselling Doesn’t Work

-I smile when people spend one hour in counselling, where they are given insightful observations, suggested healthy alternatives to practice, and then walk out the door saying, “That didn’t work.”
-It is like going to a lecture on losing weight or reading about poor eating and exercise habits, but concluding, ‘That stuff doesn’t work.
-I haven’t lost any weight and I’m no healthier!”
+I smile when people spend one hour in counselling, are given insightful observations, healthy alternatives, an opportunity to heal their trauma, and then walk out the door saying, “That didn’t work.”
+It is like going to a workshop on losing weight and concluding, ‘That stuff doesn’t work.
+I haven’t lost any weight!”

 As in dieting and exercise, where there is a will, there is a way.
 The bigger challenge in relationships is that, it takes two wills to make the way.

-Fortunately therapy is available to only couples, but families, and individuals.
-It works for those who, what?
-Yes, do The Work!
+Fortunately therapy is available to not only couples, but families, and individuals.
+It works for those who are willing to do The Work!
 Doing the work includes finding a good-fit therapist.

 What is Therapy?